-- S(TV) 1.1 LEGAL A functional CCTV system must be installed and operational to monitor animals undergoing the following processes at the abattoir: - a) unloading from vehicles into the lairage - b) lairaging, including the movement of animals out of the lairage towards the stun point - c) stunning, including animals approaching the stun area - d) shackling, and - e) sticking. - S(TV) 1.2 LEGAL CCTV cameras must be positioned to ensure a clear view of the processes being monitored is achieved at all times. - S(TV) 1.3 It must be possible to observe clearly the view from each camera at all times via one or more monitors. - S(TV) 1.4 CCTV footage must be recorded at all times where animals are undergoing any of the processes listed under standard S(TV) 1.1. - S(TV) 1.5 LEGAL The recorded CCTV footage must be: - a) retained by the abattoir for a period of at least three months, and - b) available for viewing on site by RPSCA Assured field staff and RSPCA Farm Animals Department staff on request.
+- S(TV) 1.1 LEGAL A functional CCTV system must be installed and operational to monitor animals undergoing the following processes at the abattoir: - a) unloading from vehicles into the lairage - b) lairaging, including the movement of animals out of the lairage towards the stun point - c) stunning, including animals approaching the stun area - d) shackling, and - e) sticking. - S(TV) 1.2 LEGAL CCTV cameras must be positioned to ensure a clear view of the processes being monitored is achieved at all times. - S(TV) 1.3 LEGAL It must be possible to observe clearly the view from each camera at all times via one or more monitors. - S(TV) 1.4 LEGAL CCTV footage must be recorded at all times where animals are undergoing any of the processes listed under standard S(TV) 1.1. - S(TV) 1.5 LEGAL REVISED The recorded CCTV footage must be: - a) retained by the abattoir for a period of at least three months, and - b) available for viewing on site upon request.